damonallison/notes/tools/kafka.md

     * Each record is delivered to one instance within each consumer group.
     * Each consumer is the exclusive consumer for a partition.
         * `All messages within a partition will be handled by the same consumer instance within each consumer group`.
+        * Parallelism is limited to the number of partitions.
+            * If you have 4 partitions, you can have 4 consumers per consumer group.
+            * If you want to scale consumption, increase the number of partitions.

 * Cluster
     * The top level entity of a kafka installation.